Give Page Feedback

 --Sample Scene Directions--

 For the Terrains Grid, set Rows and Columns to 2.
-This matches the number of terrain on each axis, so you have no choice but to use this value.
+This matches the number of terrain on each axis, so is a good choice.

 For the Large Structures grid, you have more freedom, however we recommend setting Rows and Columns to 8.

-For both the Plants and Small Objects grids, you also have some leeaway, however we recommend setting Rows and Columns to 16.
+For both the Plants and Small Objects grids, you also have some leeway, however we recommend setting Rows and Columns to 16.

 You can use either Update button after setting the values for each Grid, as we will be disabling all Cells in just a minute anyway.